-4111: Standards for Educators in Catholic Parishes and Schools
+4111: Standards for Educators and Catechists in Catholic Parishes and Schools

-In order to promote and support a high quality of Catholic education in the State of Wisconsin, the Wisconsin Catholic Conference (WCC) has established the following standards for personnel called to serve as Catholic educators.
-These standards apply to all who have responsibility for Catholic education.
+In order to promote and support a high quality of Catholic education and catechesis in the State of Wisconsin, the Wisconsin Catholic Conference (WCC) has established the following standards for personnel called to serve as Catholic educators and catechists.
+These standards apply to all who have responsibility for passing on the Catholic faith directly and indirectly, including in Catholic school and parish catechetical programs for children, youth, and adults.
 A diocese in Wisconsin will recognize and accept the level of certification achieved by an educator in any other diocese in the State of Wisconsin.

-All educators in Wisconsin parishes and Catholic schools must meet the requirements for their educator category, within the timeframe as determined by their diocese.
+All educators and catechists in Wisconsin parishes and Catholic schools must meet the requirements for their educator category, within the timeframe as determined by their diocese.
 These standards reflect the minimum requirements.
 A diocese and/or parish may establish greater requirements for educators within its purview.
 In addition to these standards, educators must also adhere to all diocesan Safe Environment requirements.